The data on a website might sometimes be presented in an inconvenient way.

 Now, you will notice that this method will only capture the first page of search results.
 We will now tell ParseHub to scrape the next 5 pages of results.

-- Click on the PLUS(+) sign next to the “Select Page” item and select the “Next” link at the bottom of the page you'd want to scrape.
+- Click on the PLUS(+) sign next to the “Select Page” item, choose the Select command and select the “Next” link at the bottom of the page you'd want to scrape.

 - Rename this selection to Pagination.